mongodb/docs/source/type-hints.rst

 Typed Command
 -------------
-When using the :py:meth:`~pymongo.database.Database.command`, you can specify the document type by providing a custom :py:class`~bson.codec_options.CodecOptions`:
+When using the :py:meth:`~pymongo.database.Database.command`, you can specify the document type by providing a custom :py:class:`~bson.codec_options.CodecOptions`:

 .. code-block:: python